- Similarities Between KVKK and GDPR

 - The personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

-- The personal data have been collected in relation to the offer of information society services referred to in Article 8(1).
+- The personal data have been collected about the offer of information society services referred to in Article 8(1).

 The Scope of Both Laws